Skip to content

 • Stick with gas-burning units (wood-burning is not recommended)

-Wood surfaces are combustible and prone to heat damage.
-If you're placing a fire pit here, use extreme caution:
+Wood is combustible and more vulnerable to heat damage.
+Use extreme caution:

-• Keep clearance to railings, walls, and furniture
+• Maintain clearance from railings, walls, and furnishings

-• Check local fire codes and manufacturer specs
+• Consult local fire codes and the fire feature’s manufacturer guidelines

 These are the least stable and most hazardous surfaces.
 Fire pits can tip, sink, or ignite surrounding material.
-If you must install on bare ground, level it first and use a non-combustible base or platform.
+If bare ground is your only option:

-Yes, you can place fire features under structures—but only certain models and only with proper clearance.
-Key factors to consider:
+Yes, you can place fire features under structures—but only with rated models and proper clearance.
+Consider the following:

 • Use gas fire pits only (never wood-burning under a roof)

-📐 Need help?
-Our team can help you choose a fire feature that’s rated for covered use and provide install guidance.
+Need help?
+Our team can help you choose a fire feature that’s rated for covered use and provide installation guidance.

-The safest way to enjoy your fire pit or fire table is by installing it on the right surface—and using accessories that enhance protection.
-Whether you’re working with a concrete patio, composite deck, or pergola-covered space, there’s a setup that works beautifully and safely.
+The safest way to enjoy your fire pit or fire table is by installing it on the right surface and using protective accessories when needed.
+Whether your space is concrete, composite, or covered, there's a setup that’s safe, functional, and beautiful.

-🔥 Not sure if a fire feature is safe for your deck or surface?
-Our team is happy to help—just email us at support@allseasonpatio.com or use live chat for personalized advice.
+Not sure if a fire feature is safe for your deck or patio?
+We're here to help.
+Reach out at support@allseasonpatio.com or use live chat for personalized advice.

 Read more